 Lago di Braies is a stunning lake that is nestled in the snow-capped Dolomite Mountains in Northern Italy.
-This is perhaps one of the most beautiful lakes in all of Italy, and it shimmers beneath the sun in magnificent shades of turquoise.
+This is perhaps one of the most beautiful lakes in all of Italy.
+It shimmers beneath the sun in magnificent shades of turquoise.

-Visitors can embark on hikes around the lake, or rent a little rowing boat so as to sail out across it and marvel at the grand works of mother nature.
+Visitors can embark on hikes around the lake, or rent a little rowing boat so as to sail out across it.
 Lago di Braies makes a nice day’s excursion while you are travelling through the wider Dolomites region.
 It is also a lovely spot to stay and relax a little longer by renting a log cabin amidst the rugged mountain wilderness.

 Syracuse & Ortigia Island, Sicily

-Syracuse’s Ortigia Island is to Sicily what Capri is to Southern Italy – an area of effortless sophistication and timeless elegance.
+Syracuse’s Ortigia Island is to Sicily what Capri is to Southern Italy.
+It is an area of effortless sophistication and timeless elegance.
 The stores, bars, and restaurants at Ortigia are generally very upscale.

 As you step inside a dining spot for the evening, you are often met with live musical performers who play renditions of Dean Martin, Frank Sinatra, and the rat pack.
 As you walk along the seafront, stylish storefront facades showcase the fine works of Independent Italian designers and local artists and sculptors.